Apple has announced Apple Arcade, a new mobile and Mac gaming subscription service that brings the best of the App Store to gamers for a monthly fee.

 Apple Arcade price

-We've sadly not heard anything about the cost of the new Apple Arcade service, which hints to us that there are still negotiations going on with studios and developers over how the cost model is going to work.
+We've sadly not heard anything about the cost of the new Apple Arcade service, which hints to us that there are still negotiations going on with studios and developers over how the pricing model is going to work.

-We would assume that either at WWDC 2019 or the iPhone 11 launch event we'll be getting more information here - given we're going to see Arcade at the tail end of the year, it's almost certain that more information might land around the launch of iOS 13, which traditionally happens in September.
+We would assume that either at WWDC 2019 or the iPhone 11 launch event we'll be getting more information here - given we're going to see Apple Arcade at the tail end of the year, it's almost certain that more information might land around the launch of iOS 13, which traditionally happens in September.